Amsterdam

 A boutique hotel that has transformed the former headquarters of an insurance company into a design address facing Oosterpark.

 The Pillows Grand Boutique Hotel Maurits at the Park occupies a 1913 neoclassical building on Mauritskade, with direct views over Oosterpark.
-We tested a park-side room: ceiling height of 3.20 m, bleached oak parquet, Carrara marble bathroom with freestanding bathtub.
-The 400 m² basement spa offers hammam, Finnish sauna and massage cabins with dimmed lighting.
-Sophia restaurant serves Mediterranean cuisine in a double-height room under a glass roof, from 410 € per night.
+We tested a park-side room: 3.20m ceilings, bleached oak parquet, Carrara marble bathroom with freestanding bathtub.
+The 400m² basement spa offers hammam, Finnish sauna and massage cabins with dimmed lighting.
+Sophia restaurant serves Mediterranean cuisine in a double-height room under a glass roof, from 410 € a night.
 Service is attentive without being stuffy, it feels like a 91-room hotel that has kept the scale of a house.
 Clientele is mostly European, thirties and forties couples at weekends, a few business travellers during the week.
 The address justifies its rate with the quality of materials and design coherence, even if the neighbourhood remains out of the way for those wanting the Jordaan on foot ✨

 What makes this hotel unique